CrowdStrike/foundry-fn-python/README.md

     func.run()  # *** (6) ***
 ```

-1. `Function`: The `Function` class wraps the function.
+1. `Function`: The `Function` class wraps the Foundry Function implementation.
    Each `Function` instance consists of a number of handlers, with each handler corresponding to an endpoint.
-   A script should have exactly one `Function`.
+   Only one `Function` should exist per Python implementation.
+   Multiple `Function`s will result in undefined behavior.
-2. `@func.handler`: The `handler` decorator defines a function in your script as an endpoint.
+2. `@func.handler`: The handler decorator defines a Python function/method as an endpoint.
    At a minimum, the `handler` must have a `method` and a `path`.
    The `method` must be one of `DELETE`, `GET`, `PATCH`, `POST`, and `PUT`.
    The `path` corresponds to the `url` field in the request.
-   By default, the SDK will provide a `logging.Logger` and any loaded configuration;
+   The SDK will provide a `logging.Logger` instance and any loaded configuration.
-   these can be toggled off through the use of the `provide_logger` and `provide_config` options.
-3. Functions decorated with `handler` must take arguments in the order of `Request`, `logging.Logger`, and `Dict`
+3. Methods decorated with `@handler` must take arguments in the order of `Request`, `logging.Logger`, and `dict|None`
+   (i.e. the request, the logger, and either the configuration or nothing; see example above),
    and must return a `Response`.
-If either or both of `provide_logger` or `provide_config` is False, the corresponding
-   argument should be omitted from the function signature.
 4. `request`: Request payload and metadata.
 At the time of this writing, the `Request` object consists of:
     1. `body`: The request payload as given in the Function Gateway `body` payload field.
 Will be deserialized as
        a `dict[str, Any]`.